routemobile/WhatsApp-Business-API/README.md

-### The WhatsApp Business Solution(WBS) empowers a way to connect your customers across the globe on WhatsApp platform in a simple, secure, and reliable manner.
+### Route Mobile's WhatsApp API enables developers to directly use our services for 1 and 2 way messaging between your brand and target audience.
+RML provides API and Dashboard to trigger messages.
+Brands can trigger messages to their end users programmatically by integrating our API.
+You can simply get started with your free trial by generating a token request

-For API Token and registration please contact whatsapp@routemobile.com
+*For API Token and registration please contact whatsapp@routemobile.com *To learn more about WBS, please [visit our page](https://routemobile.com/messaging/whatsapp-business-api/) *Check our [API documentation](https://wbs.rmlconnect.net/) page for more information

 ***